quantmind/topo-regions/README.md

 export PKG_CONFIG_PATH="/opt/X11/lib/pkgconfig"
 ```

 If you want to install this software using an alternate method see the website for [TopoJSON](https://github.com/mbostock/topojson).
-I also recommend reading my tutorial, [Let’s Make a Map](http://bost.ocks.org/mike/map/).
+I also recommend reading the tutorial, [Let’s Make a Map](http://bost.ocks.org/mike/map/).

 ## Make Targets